 It’s been an odd couple of days.
 First there was a small disaster with a WordPress update that had my heart in my mouth for a while until I called the winderful people at LCN.
 Of course they sorted it all out for me quick smart, much to my relief.
 Then there were lots of little errands to run, eating up miles but nothing that could really be called a genuine walk followed by sitting at my Mac working on my first Itchen Spitfires’ newsletter.
 By Friday evening the newsletter was all but ready and I needed to get out and stretch my legs.
 As I also realised I’d not eaten anything since breakfast I thought I’d take a wander down to the Butcher’s Hook pub, have a coffee and a look at the final piece of the Roam Art Trail puzzle then maybe get some chips from the chip shop.
 Continue reading Disappointment, triumph, chips and cygnets

 Saturday is Parkrun day, at least it is in our house.
 This Saturday was a little different though because, for once, there was no Parkrun on the Common.
 A big event was going on there, a kind of obstacle race with giant inflatables like bouncy castles and the Parkrunners had been ousted for a week.
 Commando thought he’d probably go to Victoria Country Park instead and, remembering the last time I’d watched him run there, I was quite looking forward to it.
 There’s nothing quite like a stroll beside the sea first thing in the morning to set you up for the day.
-Continue reading Spitfires on Tour!
+Continue reading On Tour!